Sunday, 12 February 2023

 There is a lot of restoration work still to be done

 Then it was back to the ship to have our boots hosed down after walking through layers of penguin guano.
-There was a little party on the back deck to farewell Antarctica as we were heading north first to the Balleny Islands then NZ 6 days away.
+There was a little party on the back deck to farewell Antarctica as we were heading north first to the Balleny Islands then New Zealand 6 days away.

 Our boots were pretty dirty after walking through the Adelie colony